gsw18g/Katabasis/Iteration1/Implementation.md

 2. Platforms, APIs, Databases, and other technologies used (5 points) List all the platforms, APIs, Databases, and any other technologies you use in your project and where you use them (in what components of your project).
+- The primary platform that we are using to develop this project is Unity, although we have also used Visual Studio Code to write scripts, Photoshop to edit platforms/objects, and FireAlpaca to animate sprites.

 3. Execution-based Functional Testing (10 points)Describe how/if you performed functional testing for your project (i.e., tested for the functional requirements listed in your RD).
 4. Execution-based Non-Functional Testing (10 points)Describe how/if you performed non-functional testing for your project (i.e., tested for the non-